 “Artists and designers are constantly connecting with our bodies and with every product we encounter.
 The lights represent how unaware makers are about our nerves’ contribution during our “making process”.
 Concealed inside, the data inspired structures are invisible until the lights are switched on illuminating a space with relaxing shadows.”

-Winners of the School Cash Prizes: Francesca Rea for DJCAD, Melody Ramsey for GSA, Yanan Lee For ECA and Isabelle Rice for Gray’s.
+Winners of the School Cash Prizes: Francesca Rea for DJCAD, Melody Ramsay for GSA, Yanan Lee For ECA and Isabelle Rice for Gray’s.
 Each will receive £250 to help further their practice.

 View the online degree shows by following the links below